 Venous pooling is the accumulation of blood in the veins due to gravity.
 Some venous pooling when a person is stood up is normal.
-Muscular action in moving the limbs, together with one-way valves in the veins, normally assists the return of the blood in the veins back to the heart.
-If the legs do not operate, excess blood accumulates in the veins, which are capable of considerate expansion and, therefore, considerate capacity [again, this is why the bell has to be flooded].
+Muscular action in moving the limbs, together with one way valves in the veins, normally assists the return of the blood in the veins back to the heart.
+If the legs do not operate; excess of blood accumulates in the veins, which are capable of considerate expansion and therefore considerate capacity [again this is why the bell has to be flooded].

-Retention of blood in the venous system reduces the circulation of blood volume available.
-The body reacts to this reduction by speeding up the heart rate to maintain sufficient blood flow to the brain.
+Retention of blood in the venous system reduces the circulation blood volume available.
+The body reacts to this reduction by speeding up the heart rate in an attempt to maintain sufficient blood flow to the brain.
 If the blood supply is significantly reduced, this reaction will not be effective.
-The body will abruptly slow the heart rate, and blood pressure will diminish in the arteries.
+The body will abruptly slow the heart rate and blood pressure will diminish in the arteries.
 The circulatory system is disturbed.
-During excessive venous pooling, cardiac output and arterial pressure fall, which may critically reduce the quality and quantity of oxygenated blood flowing to the brain, and the patient may faint.
+During excessive venous pooling cardiac output and arterial pressure fall which may critically reduce the quality and quantity of oxygenated blood flowing to the brain and the patient may faint.

-The warning systems given before fainting, such as palpitations, nausea, dizziness, sweating and confusion, are known as pre-syncope.
-When a person is upright, for example, standing or suspended in a harness, blood has to be forced against gravity to the head, which requires special blood pressure regulation.
-The body does not take kindly to anything interfering with its blood circulatory system, such as venous pooling.
-It sets off intended compensatory reactions at the first signs of imbalance, pre-syncope symptoms.
+The warning systems that are given before fainting such as palpitations, nausea, dizziness, sweating and confusion are known as pre-syncope.
+When a person is upright, for example, stood or suspended in a harness, blood has to be forced against gravity to the head, which requires special blood pressure regulation.
+The body does not take kindly to anything that interferes with its blood circulatory system such as venous pooling and sets off intended compensatory reactions at the first signs of imbalance, the result of which are the symptoms of pre-syncope.
 The body is now in a state of orthostatic shock.
-Loss of consciousness (if not suspended, they would now have collapsed onto the floor; reinstating blood to the brain) assures that a suspended person will not be moving their legs, so venous pooling will increase, reducing the circulating blood volume even further.
+Loss of consciousness (f not suspended they would now have collapsed on to the floor; reinstating blood to the brain) assures that a suspended person will not be moving their legs so venous pooling will increase, which in turn reduce the circulating blood volume even further.

-In addition, any restrictions on the femoral arteries and veins caused by the harness (and potentially still wearing a 34kg bailout) could contribute to venous pooling.
-Thus, the detrimental effects are increased.
-These include not only a potentially fatal reduced blood flow to the brain but also the effect on other vital organs, such as the kidneys.
-The kidneys are also susceptible to blood oxygen levels, and failure due to excessive venous pooling is a real possibility.
+In addition, any restrictions of the femoral arteries and veins caused by the harness (and potentially still wearing a 34kg bailout) could be a contributing factor to venous pooling.
+Thus the detrimental effects are increased.
+These include not only a potentially fatal reduced blood flow to the brain, but also the effect on other vital organs, such as the kidneys.
+The kidneys are also very sensitive to blood oxygen levels, and failure, as a result of excessive venous pooling, is a real possibility.

 Unless the bellman follows a particular procedure, the effects of venous pooling and syncope are likely to lead to death, as the brain and kidneys are deprived of vital oxygen.
-Moving the patient to the horizontal position [a natural reaction] is likely to cause a massive return of deoxygenated (and possibly toxic) blood to the heart, which is unable to cope, causing cardiac arrest.
+Moving the patient to the horizontal position [a natural reaction] is likely to cause a massive return of deoxygenated (and possibly toxic) blood to the heart, which is unable to cope; causing cardiac arrest.

-Various factors can exacerbate the onset of the effects.
-These include the shock of experiencing the event that caused them to be rescued and suspended in the first place, the injury itself, the harness comfort level, and possibly their psychological state.
+The onset of the effects can be exacerbated by various factors.
+These include the shock of experiencing the event that caused them to be rescued and suspended in the first place; the injury itself; the harness comfort level; and possibly their psychological state.